 The small MS4 Permit applies to stormwater discharges from MS4s, where designation as a “small” MS4 is related to a region’s population.
-The MS4 Permit provides regulatory consistency across the state to reduce discharge of pollutants to storm sewer systems and the environment.
-The SWRCB has stipulated the small MS4 Permit applies to McKinleyville, the unincorporated Eureka area (Myrtletown, Cutten, Ridgewood Heights, Pine Hill, and Humboldt Hill), and Shelter Cove (County of Humboldt Phase II MS4 Boundary Maps).
+The MS4 Permit intent is to provide regulatory consistency across the state to reduce discharge of pollutants to storm sewer systems and the environment.
+For Humboldt County, the SWRCB has stipulated the small MS4 Permit applies to McKinleyville, the unincorporated Eureka area (Myrtletown, Cutten, Ridgewood Heights, Pine Hill, and Humboldt Hill), and Shelter Cove (County of Humboldt Phase II MS4 Boundary Maps).
 Humboldt County’s MS4 jurisdiction is anticipated to be expanded to several southern Humboldt County communities with permit reissuance.

-Industrial facilities associated with potentially regulated standard industrial classifications, such as manufacturing a variety of products, livestock feedlots, transportation, and warehousing, which are industries frequently required to obtain Industrial General Permit coverage.
+Industrial facilities associated with regulated standard industrial classifications, such as manufacturing, livestock feedlots, transportation, and warehousing, fall under the IGP.

-California Senate Bill 205 “… requires a person applying to a city or county for a new or renewed business license to demonstrate enrollment in a National Pollutant Discharge Elimination System (NPDES) storm water permit, if such a permit is required.”
+Effective January 1, 2020, California Senate Bill 205 “… requires a person applying to a city or county for a new or renewed business license to demonstrate enrollment in a National Pollutant Discharge Elimination System (NPDES) storm water permit, if such a permit is required.”
 Cities and counties are mandated to confirm NPDES permit status before issuing a business license.